philayres/em-secure-api/README.md

   * validate that the correct set of request parameters are provided
   * ensure that valid requests are not so old that they are invalid
   * attempt to secure configuration files to limit access to database credentials
+  * provide flexible configurations (such as token timeouts) for individual actions

 If you are looking just for simple, unsigned API processing, where you consider the internal network to be your primary measure of security, then em-secure-api may be